gagath/i3_dtags/README.md

 ## Requirements

-This program requires the following tools to be installed on your system :
+This program requires the following tools to be installed on your system in order to work :

  * i3
+ * dmenu
  * sh

+Moreover, you will need to install the following library :

  * cJSON
- * dmenu

 ## Configuration